drduh/macOS-Security-and-Privacy-Guide/README.md

 If you try to run an app that isn't notarized, Gatekeeper will give you a warning.
 This can be easily bypassed if you go to **Privacy & Security**, scroll down to the bottom and select **Open** on the app.
 Then Gatekeeper will allow it to run.

-Gatekeeper does not cover all binaries - only applications - so exercise caution when running other file types.
+Gatekeeper only protects applications, so exercise caution running other binaries.

 # System Integrity Protection

-To verify System Integrity Protection is enabled, use the command `csrutil status`, which should return: `System Integrity Protection status: enabled.` Otherwise, [enable SIP](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) using Recovery Mode.
+To verify System Integrity Protection is enabled, use the command `csrutil status`, which should return: `System Integrity Protection status: enabled.` Otherwise, [enable SIP](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) using [Recovery Mode](https://support.apple.com/en-us/102518).

 # Metadata and artifacts